ROCm/rocm-install-on-linux/docs/install/3rd-party/dgl-install.rst

 Using a Docker image with DGL pre-installed
 ================================================================================

-The easiest way to set up a DGL environment and avoid potential installation issues is with Docker.
+The recommended way to set up a DGL environment and avoid potential installation issues is with Docker.
 The tested, prebuilt image includes DGL, PyTorch, ROCm, and other dependencies.

 1. Download the latest public `DGL Docker image <https://hub.docker.com/r/rocm/dgl>`_.